Thadz/thadz.github.io/_posts/2014-09-10-nicely-amending-git-message.md

 ---

-Sometimes one would like to amend the git commit message and reset the author and date at the same type.
+Sometimes one would like to amend the git commit message and reset the author and date at the same time.
 One could try

 {% highlight bash %}
 git commit --amend --date="$(date -R)" --reset-author